msysbio/bacterial_growth/README.md

 pip install -r requirements.txt
 ```

-In the main config directory, the file [`config/database.toml.example`](../config/database.toml.example) contains a template for the database configuration.
-Copy this file to ` config/database.toml` and update it with the correct credentials to access a running mysql database.
+In the database config directory, the file [`db/config.toml.example`](db/config.toml.example) contains a template for the database configuration.
+Copy this file to `db/config.toml` and update it with the correct credentials to access a running mysql database.
 On linux, you may have to add a `unix_socket = ` field as well.

 The database structure can be created by running migrations: